EvanCraine/eCraine/content/presentations/2019_maltBarley_AAG_hotSteep/index.md

 ---
-title: Tasting Terroir...Aroma and Flavor Sensory Analysis of Malted Barley for Craft Brewing and Distilling in WA
+title: Tasting Terroir - Aroma and Flavor Sensory Analysis of Malted Barley for Craft Brewing and Distilling in WA

 abstract: Facilitated sensory experience using malt barley hot steep